Public transport in Gdansk

 On-demand bus stops

-At some of the bus stops, those marked “Na zadanie” or “NZ” you need to show the driver that you want to get on/off the bus.
-While inside, you need to press the “Stop” button, while waiting at the bus stop, you need to waive for the bus to stop.
+At some bus stops, those marked “Na zadanie” or “NZ” you need to show the driver that you want to get on/off the bus.
+While inside, you need to press the “Stop” button, while waiting at the bus stop, you have to waive for the bus to stop.

 Note that during the night, all the bus stops are “Na zadanie”